pingcap/docs-dm/en/source-configuration-file.md

   host: "127.0.0.1"
   port: 3306
   user: "root"
   password: "ZqMLjZ2j5khNelDEfDoUhkD5aV5fIJOe0fiog9w=" # The user password of the upstream database.
-Note that the password must be encrypted using dmctl.
+It is recommended to use the password encrypted with dmctl.
+  security:                       # The TLS config of the upstream database
+    ssl-ca: "/path/to/ca.pem"
+    ssl-cert: "/path/to/cert.pem"
+    ssl-key: "/path/to/key.pem"
 ```

 ## Configuration parameters